ianmwariri/triangleTracker/README.md

 #DESCRIPTION

+  This App prompts a User to Key In Triangle Dimensions & thereafter, he/she is given alert message stating what type of Triangle the dimensions give.
+  To use the System, Simply Click the 'Check it Out' Button, and type in the desired Triangle Dimensions.
-  This App prompts a User to Key In Triangle Dimensions.
-In the event that the user keys in an invalid input, say a Negative number or Letter, The console pops an error alert stating that the Dimension is Invalid.
+  In the event that the user keys in an invalid input, say a Negative number or Letter, The console pops an error alert stating that the Dimension(s) is/are Invalid.

 #Setup/Installation requirements